hannahmseidl/hannahmseidl/content/project/house_price_channel/index.md

 # Publication name and optional abbreviated publication name.
 # publication: In *Wowchemy Conference*
-publication_short: Draft coming soon
+publication_short: Draft available upon request

 # abstract: : I study the effects of quantitative easing on aggregate consumption through house price movements in a state-of-the-art HANK model with # housing subject to fixed adjustment costs and frictional intermediation.

-abstract: I study the effects of large scale asset purchases in the mortgage market (QE) on aggregate consumption in a continuous-time heterogeneous agent New Keynesian model with lumpy housing and frictional financial intermediation.
+abstract: I study the effects of large scale asset purchases in the mortgage market (QE) on aggregate consumption in a continuous-time heterogeneous agent New Keynesian model with frictional financial intermediation and lumpy housing adjustment.
 I find a salient house price channel of QE.
-In the presence of binding leverage constraints of intermediaries, QE is relevant through decreasing the borrowing spread.
-Since housing adjustment is lumpy, this lower spread substantially increases housing demand and house prices through accelerating the adjustment threshold.
-With heterogeneous agents and borrowing constraints, these higher house prices transmit to aggregate consumption through wealth, collateral, and general equilibrium effects.
+With binding leverage constraints of intermediaries, QE is relevant through decreasing the borrowing spread.
+With lumpy housing adjustment, this lower spread accelerates the adjustment threshold which increases the adjustment intensity and house prices.
+These higher house prices then increase aggregate consumption and output through incomplete markets and general equilibrium by redistributing wealth to households with on average high marginal propensities to consume.

 # Summary.
 An optional shortened abstract.